-A mammogram is a procedure used to screen for breast cancer.
-A screening checks for disease when there are no signs and symptoms present and can help detect cancer in its early stages when there is the greatest likelihood of successful treatment.
+A mammogram is designed to detect breast cancer in its early stages when there is the greatest likelihood of successful treatment.
 Since breast cancer is the second most common form of cancer in women, mammograms are recommended for all women between the ages of 40 and 75.
 Your physician may recommend them at a younger age if there is a family history of breast cancer.

 When getting your first mammogram, here are some tips to remember: